stephenpowell99/beanie/README.md

 1. Push your code to a Git repository
 2. Connect the repository to Vercel
-3. Configure environment variables in Vercel dashboard (DATABASE_URL, etc.)
+3. Configure environment variables in Vercel dashboard (DATABASE_URL, VITE_API_URL, etc.)
 4. Deploy

 ## Environment Variables